aniton/SO_SemEval-2020_News_Headlines/README.md

 ### Sub-task 1: Approach
 1. All preprocessing steps <br/>
-2. Analysing whether a substitute word with its left / right context is in a list of the most frequent bigrams [14 billion word iWeb corpus](https://www.english-corpora.org/iweb/)
+2. Analysing whether a substitute word with its left / right context is in a list of the most frequent bigrams [14 billion word iWeb corpus](https://www.english-corpora.org/iweb/) <br/>
-3.
+3. Deeppavlov logistic regression classifier with BERT Word Embeddings  <br/>